 You can connect the printer to a Windows-based PC using either a USB cable, or through a network using an Ethernet cable (the Ethernet cable is not supplied with the system).
-Refer to "Set Up an Administrator in the Printer Dashboard" on page 15 to complete the printer connection.
+Refer to "Set Up an Administrator in the Printer Dashboard" on page 20 and follow the instructions in the QuickInstaller to complete the printer connection.